-You have switched off your light, your head is sinking into the fluffy pillow as you wrap the duvet tighter…your eyes flutter shut. you should be dreaming by now, but sometimes sleep is not all that easy.
-For our physical and mental wellbeing, getting enough shut eye is essential. we all know the natural ways to help you relax in your space to induce sleep such as making it as cosy as possible, making it dark, getting rid of blue light from electronic equipment etc… but for a lot of people these things wont make a difference… and here is why
+You can imagine it...you have switched off your light, your head is sinking into the fluffy pillow as you wrap the duvet tighter…your eyes flutter shut. you should be dreaming by now, but sometimes sleep is not all that easy.
+For our physical and mental wellbeing, getting enough shut eye is essential.
+We all know the natural ways to help you relax in your space to induce sleep such as making it as cosy as possible, making it dark, getting rid of blue light from electronic equipment etc… but for a lot of people these things wont make a difference… and here is why

 Throughout the day you have been eating, whatever you have eaten is going to have an affect on your bodies energy levels and how slow or fast that energy is being released… if you have spent the day rushing around guzzling stimulants like caffeine it will affect how you sleep that night.
 So if you're having trouble sleeping the best thing to do is to be aware that what you put into your body will have a massive effect on your sleep.
 Here are some foods that will help you catch them Zzz’s!